neezr/Auto-Rename-for-DaVinci-Resolve/README.md

 ## Usage:
 - Open the Fusion page
 - Run this script from DaVinci Resolve's dropdown menu (Workspace > Scripts)
-- This will automatically rename all unnamed "MediaIn", "Background", "Text+" and "Text 3D" nodes to logical display names
+- This will automatically rename all unnamed *"MediaIn"*, *"Background"*, *"Text+"* and *"Text 3D"* nodes to logical display names
+  - This will also rename all layers in the LayerList of a *"MultiMerge"* node to the names of their input nodes

 - This works best if bound to a hotkey! (open hotkey settings with CTRL+ALT+K)